 All you need are four ingredients and you can enjoy these delicious popsicles when the heat gets to be too much.
 Bananas, cocoa powder, soy milk, and maple syrup are the four ingredients.
 The bananas need to be ripe and ready to eat, don’t use green bananas.
 The milk can be any non-dairy milk you like to use.
 I had soy milk so I used it.
 If you use regular dairy milk then the recipe won't be vegan anymore but still delicious.
 The quantity of maple syrup is ⅓ cup, don’t forget that the cocoa powder adds a bitter taste and when you freeze it, the flavor fades a little too.
-Taste the batter after mixing it to determine whether you want more or less of the maple syrup, it’s really up to you.
+Taste the batter after blending it to determine whether you want more or less of the maple syrup, it’s really up to you.

 This recipe can work as a morning smoothie too, just mix and pour into a bowl.
 While whipping up the batter I couldn’t resist trying it as a smoothie and it was so good!
 In general, any smoothie can work as a Popsicle and vice versa.
 Give it a try with your favorite smoothie recipe or your favorite Popsicle recipe and thank me later!